WebsiteBaker-modules/anynews/README.md

 		$lang_filter = false
 	);

-	BETTER USE (FROM V2.8.0 ONWARDS)
+	RECOMMENDED (FROM V2.8.0 ONWARDS):
 	echo getNewsItems();

-***Note:*** With cwsoft-anynews v2.8.0 the more flexible function `getNewsItems()` was introduced, allowing you to specify parameters in arbitrary order via a configuration array.
-It's recommended to use the new function in all newer projects.
-Invoking `getNewsItems()`without configuration array will use the same default values as listed above.
+***Note:*** Version 2.8.0 implements the new function `getNewsItems()`, which provides a more flexible configuration via a configuration array.
+This allows you to specifiy ONLY the parameters you want to change, without taking care of position and order of other possible parameters.
+To ensure backward compatibility, the function `displayNewsItems()` will work as before, but was marked DEPRECATED in favour of the new and more flexible `getNewsItems()` function.
+It's recommended to use the latter function for all your new projects.
+When `getNewsItems()` is invoked without configuration array, the default values as listed above are used.

-You can customize the Anynews output by passing over a configuration array with your settings.
-An example with a different template and sort order is shown below:
+An example of a customized function call with a different template and sort order is shown below:

 	$config = array(
 		'sort_order' => 2,